MR-Addict/Pi-Pico-SSD1306-C-Library/README.md

 The main programme is at OLEDDISPLAY.cpp file.

-You may need to change CMakeLists.txt file according to your enviroment.
+You may need to change CMakeLists.txt file according to your enviroment if needed.

 ### 3.2 Declare an oled object